-Pat was elected as Assembly member for West Tyrone in the 1998 elections and was Chair of the Enterprise, Trade & Investment Committee in the Assembly.
+Pat was elected as Assembly member for West Tyrone in the 1998 elections and served as an MLA until 2012.

 Pat served as Sinn Féin Vice-President from 1988 to 2009 and headed the Sinn Féin delegation to the Forum for Peace and Reconciliation, organised by the Dublin government following the IRA cessation of August 1994.

-He is a leading member of the Sinn Féin negotiations team and has been centrally involved in the party's dialogue with the Dublin government.
+He is a leading member of the Sinn Féin negotiations team and has been centrally involved in the party's dialogue with the Dublin government and British government.

-Pat has travelled extensively for the party and has met with senior politicians in both Washington DC and Brussels, seeking support for the Irish Peace Process.
+Pat has travelled extensively for the party in relation to conflict resolution and has met with senior politicians in both Washington DC and Brussels, seeking support for the Irish Peace Process.

 Pat is a member of the Good Friday Implementation Committee and also has a strong interest in Regional development, campaigning heavily for the A5 road project and broadband and mobile infrastructure.